Liquidy (LQDY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Liquidy Historical Price

-According to the latest data gathered on Liquidy live price page, the current price of Liquidy is 0.125187USD.
+According to the latest data gathered on Liquidy live price page, the current price of Liquidy is 0.121239USD.
 The circulating supply of Liquidy(LQDY) is

 In the past 24 hours, Liquidy has shown a price movement of